-Can You Bring a Bottle of Wine or Spirits on a Plane?
+What About a Bottle of Wine or Spirits?

 If you want to pack a bottle of wine or spirits in your checked bags with more than 24% but not more than 70% alcohol, you are limited to 5 liters (1.3 gallons), and they must be in unopened retail packaging.